lquidfire/ansible-mail-server-tleister-almalinux/README.md

+IMPORTANT NOTE: This is a work in progress, and not yet finished or functional!

 # Ansible playbook to setup a mail server

-This is an Ansible-Playbook for the great mail server setup described in this tutorial: https://thomas-leister.de/mailserver-debian-stretch/ written by Thomas Leister.
+This is an Ansible-Playbook for an adapted version of the mail server setup described in this tutorial: https://thomas-leister.de/mailserver-debian-stretch/ written by Thomas Leister.

+This mail server is intended to run on AlmaLinux OS 9 (and equivalents).

 ## Requirements

 - Ansible >= 2.7
-- Server with Debian Bullseye operating system (the installation on Ubuntu will also work, but is not tested)
+- Server with AlmaLinux OS 9 operating system (equivalent OS's might work, but have not been tested)
 - SSH key to login to the server
 - Public domain resolving to the server